Incense in China: Chinese censers

-Among the most celebrated early incense burner designs is the hill censer (boshanlu 博山爐), a form that became popular during the reign of Emperor Wu of Han (r.
+Among the most celebrated early incense burner designs is the hill censer, a form that became popular during the reign of Emperor Wu of Han (r.
 141–87 BCE).
 Some scholars believe hill censers depict a sacred mountain, such as Mount Kunlun or Mount Penglai.
 These elaborate vessels were designed with apertures that made rising incense smoke appear like clouds or mist swirling around a mountain peak.